cksystemsteaching/selfie/assignments/introductory-assignments.md

 ## Von Neumann architecture

-Today, most general-purpose computers are based on what is known as the *von Neumann model* or *von Neumann architecture*.
+Today, most general-purpose computers are based on what is known as the von Neumann model or von Neumann architecture.

-[Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture): A computer architecture, described in 1945 by the mathematician and physicist John von Neumann and others, for an electronic digital computer with parts consisting of a *central processing unit* (CPU) where arithmetic operations (that part is called an *Arithmetic Logic Unit* - ALU) are done, and *processor registers* (those supply operands, the object or quantity to operate on) to the ALU and store the results of ALU operations); a *control unit* containing an *instruction register* (to hold the currently executed instruction) and a *program counter* (indicates where a computer is in its program sequence); a *memory* to store both data and instructions (code); external *mass storage*; and *input and output* mechanisms.
+[Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture): A computer architecture, described in 1945 by the mathematician and physicist John von Neumann and others, for an electronic digital computer with parts consisting of a central processing unit (CPU) where arithmetic operations (that part is called an Arithmetic Logic Unit - ALU) are done, and processor registers (those supply operands, the object or quantity to operate on) to the ALU and store the results of ALU operations); a control unit containing an instruction register (to hold the currently executed instruction) and a *program counter* (indicates where a computer is in its program sequence); a memory to store both data and instructions (code); external mass storage; and input and output mechanisms.

 **von Neumann architecture**